radutomy/radutomy.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Projects and ideas you might find useful
 ---

 My name is Radu.
-I have the following qulities:

-- I rock a subtle, tantalizing mustache
-- I once made someone laugh